iFixit/formy/readme.md

 ### `Form.defaultComponentLibrary`

 Object of default field components.
-[View Source](src/Formy/FormDefaultComponentLibrary.js)
+[View Source](src/Formy/FormDefaultComponentLibrary.js).

+A component from the library rendered in [`Form.Field.Component`](#formfieldcomponent),by accessing a field's `componentLibrary` property and retrieving the component associated with the field's `type` property.

 ##